Ptosis

 Marcus-Gunn Jaw-winking Ptosis

-Marcus-Gunn jaw-winking ptosis does not generally improve with time, but adults/children do tend to learn how to minimize the appearance through modifying their facial expressions.
 In 1883, Marcus Gunn reported an unusual type of congenital ptosis with a peculiar movement of the affected lid.
-Marcus-Gunn jaw-wink ptosis is an example of synkinesis, an abnormal innervation connecting two groups of normally unrelated muscles.
+Marcus-Gunn jaw-winking ptosis is a rare condition when a patient’s eyelids involuntarily lifts/winks when they move their jaw.
+This condition usually results from a congenital nerve misfiring and causes eyelids to react to movement of the jaw.
+It does not generally improve with time, but adults/children do tend to learn how to minimize the appearance through modifying their facial expressions.
+Marcus-Gunn jaw-wink ptosis is an example of synkinesis, which is an abnormal innervation connecting two groups of normally unrelated muscles.
 This phenomenon is thought to be due to a congenital misdirection of the fifth cranial nerve fibers into a branch of the third cranial nerve that supplies levator muscle.